automerge/automerge-classic/README.md

 The project currently has a number of limitations that you should be aware of:

-- No integrity checking: if a buggy (or malicious) device makes corrupted edits, it can cause the application state on other devices to become corrupted or go out of sync.
+- [No integrity checking](https://github.com/automerge/automerge/issues/200): if a buggy (or malicious) device makes corrupted edits, it can cause the application state on other devices to become corrupted or go out of sync.
+Note that this is a very specific integrity concern: the desire to eliminate the potential for any bugs that could be introduced by the use of sequence numbers.
+Automerge is developed using good software development practices, and is already a trustworthy data structure implementation.
-- No security: there is currently no encryption, authentication, or access control.
+- `Automerge.Connection` provides no security: there is currently no encryption, authentication, or access control.
+However, for the whole of the rest of Automerge, being a data structure implementation, those security concerns are out of scope.
 - Storage overhead: Automerge needs to store additional metadata besides the actual objects you create; for some datatypes, such as text, the overhead is substantial.
 We are working on improving this.